thecoder08/lenux/README.md

 You can easily test the live code in QEMU by cloning the repository and running
 ```
 ./buildlinux.sh
+./buildrootfs.sh
 ./test.sh
 ```
 in the repository directory.
-The test script requires the commands `rsync` and `qemu-system-x86_64`.
+The test script requires the command `qemu-system-x86_64`.
 ## Known Issues
 * Grub may specify the wrong hard drive when running on a real machine.